David4988/Q-Spyder/TS.md

 - **Any**: Represents any datatype and disables type checking

-- **Void**: Represents the absence of a type, commonly used for functions that do not return a value.
+- **Void**: Represents the absence of any value, commonly used for functions that do not return a value.

 ```typescript
     function logMessage(message: string): void {